blakeMilner/deblurTC/README.md

 developed and used for speckle interferometry by astrophysics studying the sun and was originally coded by Friedrich Wöger and Oskar von der Lühe II: http://proceedings.spiedigitallibrary.org/proceeding.aspx?articleid=1336991

+This package was developed and altered by Blake Milner and Wen Jiang as part of a project through Discovery Park at Purdue.

 The portions of this code pertaining to astrophysics (such as telescope diffraction, modeling of atmospheric aberrations, etc.) has been stripped out